BBB Alerts Consumers about U.S. Census Workers: Be Cooperative, But Cautious!

 The first phase of the 2010 U.S. Census is under way as workers have begun verifying the addresses of households across the country.
 Eventually, more than 140,000 U.S. Census workers will count every person in the United States and will gather information about every person living at each address including name, age, gender, race and other relevant data.

-“Most people are rightfully cautious and won’t give out personal information to unsolicited phone callers or visitors, however the Census is an exception to the rule,” said Joan Coughlin, BBB spokesperson.
-“Unfortunately, scammers know that the public is more willing to share personal data when taking part in the Census and they have an opportunity to ply their trade by posing as a government employee and soliciting sensitive financial information.”
+“Most people are rightfully cautious and won’t give out personal information to unsolicited phone callers or visitors, however the Census is an exception to the rule,” David Smitherman, BBB President & CEO “Unfortunately, scammers know that the public is more willing to share personal data when taking part in the Census and they have an opportunity to ply their trade by posing as a government employee and soliciting sensitive financial information.”

 The Census data will be used to allocate more than $300 billion in federal funds every year, as well as determine a State’s number of Congressional representatives.
 Households are actually required by law to respond to the Census Bureau’s request for information.

 During the U.S. Census, households will be contacted by mail, telephone or visited by a U.S. Census worker who will inquire about the number of people living in the house.
-Unfortunately, people may also be contacted by scammers, who impersonate Census workers to get access to banking and financial information.
+Unfortunately, people may also be contacted by scammers who are impersonating Census workers in order to gain access to sensitive financial information such as Social Security, bank account or credit card numbers.
 Law enforcement in several states have issued warnings that scammers are already posing as Census Bureau employees and knocking on doors asking for donations and Social Security numbers.

 The big question is - how do you tell the difference between a U.S. Census worker and a con artist?
 BBB offers the following advice:

 For more advice on avoiding identity theft and fraud, visit www.bbb.org

 About BBB Serving Central Alabama & the Wiregrass: